FLOOD WATCH - Lake Nipissing shoreline in NBMCA watershed including parts of nearby creeks

 Forecasted Conditions:

-The water level of Lake Nipissing is expected to continue to slowly decrease.
+The water level of Lake Nipissing is expected to continue to rise and is likely to reach the beginning of flood damage levels in North Bay in the next two to four days, per Public Services and Procurement Canada.
+For water level and flow information, see https://www.tpsgc-pwgsc.gc.ca/ontario/eaux-water/renseignement-information-eng.html.
 The changes to water levels on Lake Nipissing depend on the amount of water flowing in from rivers, precipitation, and the amount of water flowing out through the control dams to the downstream French River.

 Risk:

-Municipalities are encouraged to monitor water crossings to ensure the continual movement of water through culverts and bridges.
+Municipalities are encouraged to monitor water crossings for debris that may affect the movement of water through culverts and bridges.
 A close watch on local conditions and updated forecasts and warnings from Environment Canada is also recommended.

-Staff at the North Bay-Mattawa Conservation Authority will continue to monitor weather and watershed conditions and update this message if needed based on the changing weather and streamflow conditions.
+Staff at the North Bay-Mattawa Conservation Authority will continue to monitor weather and watershed conditions and update this message based on the changing weather and streamflow conditions.

-This message will be in effect until Monday, June 5, 2023 at 4:00 PM EDT.
-No further updates will be issued unless forecasted levels or conditions necessitate change.
+This message will be in effect until (or updated before) Monday, April 22, at 4:00 PM EDT.

 The general public is advised of these messages through the www.nbmca.ca website with the flood status icon and a link to information about current conditions.
-NBMCA also circulates these messages to local media and social media, posting on Twitter (@theNBMCA), Facebook (NBMCA) and Instagram (nbmcainfo).
+NBMCA also circulates these messages to local media and social media, posting on Twitter (@theNBMCA), Instagram (nbmcainfo), and Facebook (NBMCA).

 The public is invited to share photos of watershed conditions on social media using #NBMCAFlood.